codewithvishal/py-categorize-files/README.md

 # py-categorize-files
-categorize files with python py
+categorize files with python py for Windows OS